in-the-keyhole/keyhole-virus-tracker/README.md

 # NodeJS Scripts

-* There are also Nodejs scripts defined in the `nodejs_scripts` folder.
+* There are also Node.js scripts defined in the `nodejs_scripts` folder.
 These scripts will use the fabric-node-sdk to invoke chaincode.
 You can create, retrieve, and change states of labs with the scripts.

-Here's how to create a lab in the Influenza or Covid lab Channels script can be run
+Here's how to create a lab in the Influenza or COVID-19 lab Channels script can be run

 ```
     $ node createLab.js